 Santiago de Compostela: Cross the border into Spain for a day and visit one of the most important pilgrimage sites in all of Europe: Santiago de Compostela.
 The Cathedral here is absolutely stunning and the winding medieval streets of this UNESCO city are fun to explore as well.

-Food and Drink in Porto
+What to Eat and Drink in 2 Days in Porto

 Porto, like the rest of Portugal, has a diet that is heavy on the seafood and (in my experience) light on the vegetables.
 That being said, the food is pretty good and it’s easy to find cheap and affordable meals.

 There are a number of different Portuguese dishes worth trying.
 Bacalhau or codfish, are one of the most common items on the menu.
 The Portuguese prepare it in a number of different ways so definitely try a couple of different dishes.
 Sardines are also commonly associated with Portugal, however, visitors should note that sardines are a very seasonal food and if you see them on a menu outside of that specific season (July and August) they are likely canned or farmed illegally.
 And, of course, no visit to Portugal is complete without trying the pasteis de nata, or egg tarts.
 However, while all of these dishes can be found across the country, there are a couple of things that are special to Porto.

 The best-known dish in Porto is the francesinha.
 A francesinha is a massive sandwich filled with five different meats and topped in a beer-based sauce.
 It’s big, messy, and delicious and you will probably want to share unless you are planning on a huge nap after.

 Porto is also where Port wine comes from, so drinking port is an absolute must when in the city.
 I shared some of the best port cellars above but be sure to have a glass after your meal in restaurants as well.